Gleyber Torres Player Props: Yankees vs. Angels

-The New York Yankees, including Gleyber Torres (batting .167 in his past 10 games, with a double, a triple and seven walks), take on starting pitcher Griffin Canning and the Los Angeles Angels at Yankee Stadium, Wednesday at 7:05 PM ET.
+After hitting .125 with a double, a triple, five walks and an RBI in his past 10 games, Gleyber Torres and the New York Yankees take on the Los Angeles Angels (who will start Patrick Sandoval) at 4:05 PM ET on Thursday.

-He had a hitless performance in his most recent game (0-for-3) against the Angels.
+In his previous game he had a hitless performance (0-for-4 with an RBI) against the Angels.

 Gleyber Torres Game Info & Props vs. the Angels